Cancer Prevention

 When they're out protecting the lives of other people, firefighters put themselves at risk for many types of cancer.
 Here are some practical steps for reducing that risk.

-Grilling meats at high temperatures results in the formation of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), chemicals that form when meat — including beef, pork, fish or poultry — is cooked at high temperatures.
+Grilling meats at high temperatures results in the formation of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

 Studies show those who are overweight or obese are at greater risk for many diseases.
 While studies can’t conclusively prove that obesity causes cancer, there is growing evidence that higher amounts of body fat are consistently associated with increased risks for developing certain types of cancers.